Brook25/alx-interview/README.md

 # ALX Interview
-This repository contains all important Alx interview tasks.
+This repo contains all important Alx interview tasks.